 You are there to learn and a good teacher is the most important aspect in the process.

-Focus on speaking
+Focus on your speaking practice

 Don’t focus too much on grammar at the beginning.
 Of course knowing more is always a plus but often a basic understanding of how a language works is enough to get started.